changjie-lin/rockshell/README.md

 # Interesting Shell Scripts

 - Change the output color of echo
+- Get the directory of a script